Have you been feeling bored or frustrated at work lately? Or, do you work in an industry with falling job opportunities

 - Do Informational Interviews: One easy way to expand your network, and learn the lingo of the new field you want to enter, is to do informational interviews.

-- Prepare for Job Interviews: When your changing careers you'll need to convince the interviewer that you've got the right qualifications for the job.
+- Prepare for Job Interviews: When you are changing careers, you'll need to convince the interviewer that you've got the right qualifications for the job.
 These tips will help you sell your skills and ace a career change job interview.

 - One Last Tip: Consider going slowly, especially with drastic changes.
 If you have a marketing position but yearn to do something with hands-on creativity, consider starting an Etsy store, or creating a website selling your wares.
 Work on this during evenings and weekends, until you have a clear sense if it's financially sustainable and fulfilling.
 Also, there are strategies you can implement at your current job to help ensure your next job change will be successful.

 At every step of your career transition, think of your years of experience as an advantage, and not an impediment.
 Your experience is still meaningful and can inform your future career, even if it's a departure from what you were working on previously.